atari-1337/discord.lua/README.md

   * `:SetAuth(string authid, bool bot)`
     * Sets that Auth property with the authid string.
 If that client is a bot, the bot arg must be true, else set it to false.
+      * **Logging on with a user token is against the Discord Terms of Service and doing so might potentially get your account banned.
+Use this at your own risk.**
     * Return Type: Void

 **Properties:**